Sudan to investigate violence against protesters in Khartoum

 Hamdok said in a televised speech: “I decided to form an investigative committee in the events that occurred on February 20-21.”

-He said Attorney General Al-Walid Sayed Ahmed would head the committee and a final report would be issued within seven days.
+He said Attorney General Taj-Elsir Ali would head the committee and a final report would be issued within seven days.

 On Thursday, Sudanese security forces used teargas and batons to disperse thousands of protesters.
 They were demanding the reinstatement of army officers dismissed for refusing to crack down on demonstrations against former President Omar al-Bashir, witnesses said.